Robert Habersham Coleman: Philanthropy

-In 1877 when he received his trust fund, Coleman made a $10,000 gift to the York Collegiate Institute in honor of his former guardian, Samuel Small Sr. Small, a wealthy banker in New York City, managed the Coleman siblings' trusts without compensation for sixteen years.
-In 1877, Coleman also donated $25,000 toward a $28,000 chapter house for his fraternity of St. Anthony Hall—while he was still a student at Trinity.
-The new Saint Anthony Hall chapter house was designed by architect and fraternity brother J. Cleaveland Cady.
+When he gained control of his trust fund in 1877, Coleman made a $10,000 (equivalent to $ in today's money) gift to the York Collegiate Institute in honor of his former guardian, Samuel Small Sr. Small, a wealthy banker in New York City, managed the Coleman siblings' trusts without compensation for sixteen years.
+In 1877, Coleman also donated $25,000 (or $ in today's money) toward a $28,000 chapter house for his fraternity of St. Anthony Hall—while he was still a student at Trinity.
+The new Saint Anthony Hall chapter house was designed by architect and fraternity brother J. Cleaveland Cady and is now on the National Register of Historic Places.

 When he graduated from Trinity in June 1877, Coleman paid for a "magnificent ball" on the college's new campus.
 In 1878, he donated a large organ to Trinity College.
 Around 1883, Coleman was one of two major donors for the construction of Alumni Hall, a new gymnasium for Trinity.
 The gym was dedicated in 1887 and used until it burned in 1967.
 Coleman also served three terms as a trustee of Trinity College.